 Along with its productions, the Driftwood Players group has extended its scope to other activities.
-It provides scholarships to budding actors, the first given in 1961 to Bridget Hanley (b.
-1941), who grew up in Edmonds and became a prominent television actress.
+It provides scholarships to budding actors, the first given in 1961 to Bridget Hanley (1941-2021), who grew up in Edmonds and became a prominent television actress.

 A midsummer Festival of Shorts draws short plays from around the world that have not previously been produced onstage; audience members vote on their favorites from among eight offerings.
 A January series features local playwrights.
 The Theater of Intriguing Possibilities (TIPS) includes plays that attempt to challenge the audience with new perceptions.
 Driftwood Players started classes for young people early on and offers a summer program for teenagers.
 The widely known Missoula Children's Theater visits for a week each summer.